bas-org/bas-org.github.io/_posts/2015-11-27-do-it-yourself-dew-heater.markdown

 ### Dew Shields
 Since dew only forms on exposed surfaces, one solution is to shield them.
 This can be done by having a long enough shade, or *dew shield* extending from the objective end of the tube.
+This applies primarily to Refractors and Maks.

 This [Sky & Telescope article][2] has more to say about dew shields, including how to make your own.
 If you're looking for foam rubber (as mentioned in the